-Surfaments and the sizes of the racquets and the weight of the balls and the sizes of the racquets may be lessened, but the rules of play will be equally applicable.
+The game as prescribed by these rules is more especially suited for gentlemen and adapted to summer and autumn play upon turf.
+For ladies, the dimensions of the lists, the weight of the balls, and the sizes of the rackets, may be lessened, but the rules of play will be equally applicable.

-The Learnington Club have played the game with racquets of various sizes and make, with balls of different weight and color, and they have tried nets of other dimensions.
-They believe they have tested it in all its varieties, and it is on the experience of old racquet players in close and open courts and upon the lawn, that they have framed these laws for their own government.
+The Members of the Learnington Club have played the game with rackets of various sizes and make, with balls of different weight and color, and they have tried nets of other dimensions.
+They believe they have tested it in all its varieties, and it is on the experience of old racket players in close and open courts and upon the lawn, that they have framed these laws for their own government.
 In so doing they have endeavoured to simplify the game by leaving it unhampered by unnecessary restrictions, and to give all possible scope to activity and skill.